 - American College of Toxicology President's Award, for "Best Paper Published in the International Journal of Toxicology", 2004

-"Subchronic oral toxicity and cardiovascular safety pharmocology studies of resveratrol, a naturally occurring polyphenol with cancer preventive activity."
-J. Food Chem.
-Toxicol., in press, 2011.
+- “Subchronic oral toxicity and cardiovascular safety pharmacology studies of resveratrol, a naturally occurring polyphenol with cancer preventive activity.”
+Food Chem.
+Toxicol., 49, 3319-3327, 2011.
 W.D.
 Johnson, R.L.
 Morrissey, A.L.
 Usborne, I. Kapetanovic, J.A.
 Crowell, M. Muzzio, and D.L.
 McCormick.

 - Toxicology - Editorial Board

 - Public Library of Science One - Academic Editor